 Organics Recycling (SB1383)

-California Required Organics Recycling - Starting January 1, 2023
+California Required Organics Recycling - Starting 2023 (start date TBD)

 You will not need a new cart.
 You can just place your food scraps and food-soiled paper in your existing green waste cart.
-After January 1, 2023, we will start calling that your organics cart and it will picked up weekly.
+We will start calling that your organics cart and it will be picked up weekly.

 What Is SB 1383?

 California SB 1383 is intended to decrease greenhouse gas emissions and slow the effects of climate change by reducing the amount of organic materials headed to landfills.

 SB 1383 is the most significant landfill waste reduction mandate adopted in California in the last 30 years.
 Its goal is to reduce organics waste landfill disposal by 75% (from 2014 levels) by 2025.
 This means diverting more than 20 million tons from landfills.
 The legislation aims to slow climate change by diverting organic materials from landfills, recovering 20% of edible food and redirecting it to food-insecure Californians.

 Every year, Californians dump organic waste like food scraps and yard trimmings into landfills.
 This waste makes up half of the materials put into landfills.